Company registration France

 - A SARL is managed by one or more directors, both of whom have identical powers.
 A SAS only gives authority to one President who acts on behalf of the company.
 A SAS may not have two Presidents, however, the Director General may be appointed and granted powers similar to those of the President.

 Have any queries about SARL and SAS companies?
-Contact us today and we’ll help you make the right choice!
+Contact us today and we’ll help you make the right choice for your company registration France!

 Fundamentals Of A Limited Liability Company